Areas of Study—Undergraduate and Graduate Degree Programs

 While almost everyone may think they know what Registered Nurses do, many nurses do not necessarily work directly with patients and may instead pursue career paths working as nurse educators, healthcare consultants, public policy advisors, researchers, hospital administrators, and more.11 CTU’s award-winning12 College of Nursing offers online nursing school programs for Registered Nurses (RNs) at the bachelor’s, master’s, and doctoral levels, providing the opportunity for students to acquire valuable knowledge and leadership skills applicable to various nursing-related professional paths.
 The Bachelor of Science and Master of Science Nursing degree programs at CTU are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org), and our Doctor of Nursing Practice (DNP) program has been developed using the AACN Essentials of Doctoral Education for Advanced Nursing Practice.

 Project managers can be found in all types of industries.
 If having the ability to potentially apply your skills across a range of industries and challenges appeals to you, then you may want to consider a degree in project management.
-CTU’s Bachelor of Science in Project Management online degree program is globally accredited by the Global Accreditation Center (GAC) (GAC for Project Management Education Programs is the accrediting body for PMI).
+CTU’s Bachelor of Science in Project Management degree program is accredited by the Global Accreditation Center for Project Management Education Programs (GAC).
 Online courses in this program incorporate a practical approach to education that is laid out in the Project Management Institute’s PMBOK® Guide.
 And at CTU’s College of Business and Management, students can choose to pursue undergraduate and graduate degrees in business administration or management with a concentration in project management.

 Police officers and FBI agents may be the first careers many people think of when they consider the field of criminal justice, but this area of study encompasses so much more.
 Those who possess degrees in criminal justice work in all types of roles, from private detectives and investigators, to forensic science technicians, to emergency management directors, and beyond.13 At Colorado Technical University, degrees in criminal justice are offered at the bachelor’s and master’s levels, with a mix of online learning and on-campus attendance options available.